The Hyper-Grace Quiz

 Presented with these sorts of claims, it is tempting to dismiss the opponents of the grace message as ill informed and reactionary.
 But not all of them are.

 In January 2014, Dr. Michael L. Brown released a book entitled Hyper-Grace: Exposing the Dangers of the Modern Grace Message.
 In his book, Dr. Brown seeks to correct “some serious distortions and errors” that are being preached as part of what he calls “the modern grace message.”
-Dr. Brown portrays hyper-grace preachers as being opposed to repentance and the confession of sins, and he claims we think the words of Jesus have no relevance for us today.
+Dr. Brown portrays hypergrace preachers as opposed to repentance and the confession of sins.
+According to him, we think the words of Jesus have no relevance for us today.

 The hyper-grace quiz